 - 9-1-1.
 Some effects may render specific skills valid or negated.
 In this case, follow the rules below. - 9-1-2.
 If an effect is partially or totally negated, activation of that part can't be declared and its effects aren't activated.
 If the negated skill requires a choice, the choice is not made.
 If an effect specifies that a skill is partially or totally negated under specific conditions, the negated skill (under those conditions) is recognized as a skill, but its activation can't be declared and its effects aren't activated.
 If the negated skill requires a choice, the choice is not made. - 9-1-3.
-If a skill is specified as partially or totally valid under specific conditions, unless those conditions are met, activation of that part can't be declared and its effects aren't activated.
-If the negated skill requires a choice, the choice is not made.
+If an effect specifies that a skill is partially or totally valid under specific conditions, that part of the skill can't activate unless the conditions are fulfilled.
+If that part requires a choice, the choice is not made.